Skip to content

 The menu had limited options, but the food was decent Neutral

 In this format, you can add as many data examples as you want.
-Providing more data examples improves the performance of the fine-tuned model.
+Providing more data examples improves the performance of the finetuned LLM.

 General Best Practices

-Here are some general best practices for finetuning models:
+Here are some general best practices for finetuning:

-• To improve a model through finetuning, gather many high-quality examples created by experts.
+• To improve an LLM through finetuning, gather many high-quality examples created by experts.
 Increasing the number of examples leads to better performance, with each doubling showing a linear improvement.

 • If finetuning on an existing dataset, manually review the data for offensive or inaccurate content if possible.
 Alternatively, randomly sample and review as much data as you can if the dataset is large.

-• Ensure the dataset used for finetuning has a similar structure and task type as what the model will be used for.
+• Ensure the dataset used for finetuning has a similar structure and task type as what the LLM will be used for.

 • Separators used for indicating the start of completion, like 'Sentiment:', do not affect finetuning.
 You can leave them out, resulting in a prompt like: "Review: The wait time for our food was too long, but the taste made up for it".